Finite and full scale localization for the multi-frequency quasi-periodic CMV matrices: Introduction

+Substantial progress has also been made for CMV matrices.
+Localization has been established for various driving dynamics, including skew-shifts \cite{Cedzich-2021,LPG23-JFA}, single-frequency quasi-periodic potentials \cite{WD19-JFA}, random perturbations \cite{Zhu-arXiv}, and hyperbolic toral automorphisms \cite{LPG24-arXiv}.
+Meanwhile, the spectral theory in the small quasi-periodic regime has been explored, revealing purely absolutely continuous spectrum \cite{Li-Damanik-Zhou} and Cantor spectrum \cite{Li-Damanik-Zhou-C} in different settings.
+However, the understanding of MF-QP CMV matrices remains notably limited.

-To our knowledge, no research paper has addressed the finite and full-scale localization for MF-QP CMV matrices.
-This paper aims to fill this gap in the literature.
+To our knowledge, the finite and full scale localization for MF-QP CMV matrices remains unaddressed.
 To do that, we need large deviation theorem (LDT) for the entries of the transfer matrix.
 Comparing with the results in \cite{GS08-GAFA}, there are some difficulties we have to overcome.
 This is primarily due to the more complex structure of CMV matrices.
 It is known to all, Schr\"{o}dinger operator is a real tri-diagonal matrix, while the CMV matrix is a complex five-diagonal matrix, then the analysis about the corresponding characteristic determinant (entries of the transfer matrix) is more complicated.
 To treat this issue, we decompose the matrix into two parts and consider two cases; see the proof of Lemma \ref{Lemma3.16} in detail.
 Consequently, the large deviation theorem for the entries of the transfer matrix follows.

 In addition, considering the restriction of the extended CMV matrix to a finite interval, from \cite{Kruger13-IMRN} and \cite{Zhu-arXiv}, the Poisson formula of CMV matrices depends on the parity of the endpoints of this interval.
 This also makes the analysis of the covering form of LDT more difficult to some extent.
 Thus we consider a subinterval of the above finite interval instead, then we get the covering lemma.
 Since the subinterval is a closed interval, the covering lemma can be applied to the original interval.
-And the covering form of LDT is obtained.
+Then the covering form of LDT can be obtained.